Sod roof: History

 Roofs in Scandinavia have probably been covered with birch bark and sod since prehistory.
-During the Viking and Middle Ages, most houses had sod roofs, while сhurches and other buildings with steeper roofs were covered with boards, wood shingles, or lead.
+During the Viking and Middle Ages, most houses had sod roofs, while churches and other buildings with steeper roofs were covered with boards, wood shingles, or lead.

 In rural areas, sod roofs were almost universal until the early 18th century.
 Tile roofs, which appeared much earlier in towns and on rural manors, gradually replaced sod roofs except in remote inland regions during the 19th century.
 Corrugated iron and other industrial materials also threatened these ancient traditions.
 However, just before disappearing, national romanticism revived vernacular styles, including sod roofs.
 A new market emerged with the demand for mountain lodges and holiday homes, while open-air museums and preservation movements helped protect traditional building methods.

 From these roots, sod roofs have begun to reappear as an alternative to modern materials.
 The more recent idea of the green roof developed independently, but it benefits from the experience gained through centuries of Scandinavian tradition.